aaryanvdhawan/aaryanvdhawan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal Work and Project Showcare"
+title: "Personal Work and Project Showcase"
 author_profile: true
 redirect_from:
   - /about/